-- The consolidated financial statements as at March 31, 2018 did not include some subsidiaries of the Group which are working in the energy field because of loss of control over them during 2016. - (\) Starting from April 1st, 2012, the investments in Bawabat Al Kuwait Holding Company and its subsidiaries (International Logistics Company, Alex Fert Co.
+- The consolidated financial statements as at June 30, 2018 did not include some subsidiaries of the Group which are working in the energy field because of loss of control over them during 2016. - () Starting from April 1st, 2012, the investments in Bawabat Al Kuwait Holding Company and its subsidiaries (International Logistics Company, Alex Fert Co.
 "Abou Quir", International Petrochemicals Investments Company, Magnolia Holding LP Co., IPIC Global Co.
-Magnolia Energy Infrastructure LP Co. and Magnolia Idaho Nitrogen Co.) have been accounted for as subsidiaries of the Group instead of accounting for them as associates despite the fact that the Group has no more than 50% of their voting powers and this was because the Group has de-facto control over the financial and operating policies of Bawabat Al Kuwait Holding Company by the Group as the Group is the main shareholder in it and has half of the board of directors members of Bawabat Al Kuwait and one of its members works as the vice president and the managing director of Bawabat Al Kuwait, who stated to exercise his executive duties as from April 1st, 2012 and this matter has put the management contract of Bawabat Al Kuwait concluded with one of the Group's companies which is wholly owned by the Parent Company into effect.
+Magnolia Energy Infrastructure LP Co. and Magnolia Idaho Nitrogen Co.) have been accounted for as subsidiaries of the Group instead of accounting for them as associates despite the fact that the Group has no more than 50% of their voting powers and this was because the Group has de- facto control over the financial and operating policies of Bawabat Al Kuwait Holding Company by the Group as the Group is the main shareholder in it and has half of the board of directors members of Bawabat Al Kuwait and one of its members works as the vice president and the managing director of Bawabat Al Kuwait, who stated to exercise his executive duties as from April 1st, 2012 and this matter has put the management contract of Bawabat Al Kuwait concluded with one of the Group's companies which is wholly owned by the Parent Company into effect.
 In addition, the smallness of contributions percentages in equity and the distribution of the non-controlling interests in the share capital significantly.

-During the period, the Company acquired additional stake of 1.7 % in the share capital of Bawabat Al Kuwait Holding Company K.S.C. with an amount of USD 4 632 400.
-The resulting loss on acquisition amounted to USD 620 811 and was recognized in equity as the transaction is considered a transaction among shareholders of the Company.
-The company is currently consolidated based on control and voting rights.
+During the year, the Company acquired additional stake of 8.08% in the share capital of Bawabat Al Kuwait Holding Company K.S.C. with an amount of USD 19 055 040.
+The resulting loss on acquisition amounted to USD 205 902 and was recognized in equity as the transaction is considered a transaction among shareholders of the Company.

-(\\) During year 2012, the Group through, IPIC Global Co. - a subsidiary and its subsidiaries acquired 99 % in the share capital of Magnida Idaho Nitrogen (formerly Southeast Idaho Energy) in the United States of America of an amount of USD 3 million, which owns water rights of an amount of USD 3 million at the acquisition date, for the purpose of constructing a plant for producing fertilizers using Nitrogen extracted from an area near American Falls, Idaho.
+() During year 2012, the Group through, IPIC Global Co. - a subsidiary and its subsidiaries acquired 99 % in the share capital of Magnida Idaho Nitrogen (formerly Southeast Idaho Energy) in the United States of America of an amount of USD 3 million, which owns water rights of an amount of USD 3 million at the acquisition date, for the purpose of constructing a plant for producing fertilizers using Nitrogen extracted from an area near American Falls, Idaho.